 Table and/or figures must be individually submitted.
 All tables or figures should be submitted in one file.
 Each should be labeled accordingly as they appear in the manuscript text.
 Provide a self-explanatory title for each table and/or figure.
 When necessary, explain the legends and/or abbreviations in your tables/figures.
 PJAHS uses the APA style for reporting tables and figures.
 Please be mindful of the maximum number of tables or figures allowed for each kind of article submission.

-Tables must be submitted in separate files for submission.
+Tables must be submitted in single file for submission.
 PJAHS will accept tables in the following formats: doc, .docx or .pdf.
 Upload the highest quality available for images.
 Include table numbers in the filenames of the files that will be submitted (i.e., Table 1.docx).
 Do not embed tables in the manuscript text.
 All tables should be cited in the manuscript text and have a title that is placed within the manuscript text.
-Description of the table’s legends is optional, but if included must be placed within the manuscript text or as part of the table.
 Cite tables in the manuscript text as “Table 1”, “Table 2” etc.

 “Figure” refers to graphs, charts, drawings, and photographs.
 Use the original file format and image size whenever possible.
 Upload the highest quality available of images.
 File types that are acceptable for submission are .pdf, .jpeg and .png.
 Include figure numbers in the filenames of the files that will be submitted (i.e., Figure 1.jpeg).
 Do not embed figures in the manuscript text.
 All figures should be cited in the manuscript text and have a title that is placed within the manuscript text.
-Description of the figure’s legends is optional, but if included must be placed within the manuscript text or as part of the figure.
 Cite figures in the manuscript text as “Figure 1”, “Figure 2” etc.

 The authors are responsible for attaining relevant permission to reproduce and include images in their articles.
 PJAHS may require submitting authors proof that such permission was sought, or whether the images used are from the authors’ own work.